 4.4 Vocational Evaluation - Situational Assessments and Work Samples

-4.4.1 Service Description
+4.4.1 Vocational Evaluation - Situational Assessments and Work Samples Service Description

 A Vocational Evaluation must be completed before the Situational Assessment and Work Samples are administered.

 The Situational Assessment and Work Samples are tools to help the customer and VR counselor determine long-term goals related to finding competitive integrated employment.
 The Situational Assessments and Work Samples service must consist of the three situational assessments and at least four work samples.
 The work samples cannot be the same as the ones used in the vocational evaluation.